 Guaranteed annuity period (Guaranteed minimum payment period)

 If you die after the 10 year period, nothing is payable after your death (unless you also selected a joint life annuity, and your partner survives you).
-The longer the guaranteed payment period you choose, the lower your annuity income is likely to be, as it is guaranteeing to be paid for that minimum period.
+The longer the guaranteed payment period you choose, the lower your annuity income is likely to be.
+This is because it is guaranteeing to be paid for that minimum period.

 How to compare guaranteed annuities with Annuity Ready